Clojure-Intro-Course/UsabilityStudy/Clojure.md

 There are different ways of declaring anonymous functions in Clojure.
 Our examples use the `fn` keyword for this purpose.
 The syntax is very similar to `defn`, except that instead of `defn` and the function name we use `fn`.

-For instance, `fn [x] (+ x 2)` is a function that takes one parameter `x` and returns `x` incremented by 2.
+For instance, `(fn [x] (+ x 2))` is a function that takes one parameter `x` and returns `x` incremented by 2.
 If we map this function over a list, we create a new list in which every element is obtained from the given list by adding 2.
 Functions passed to `map` or to any other higher-order functions must be included in parentheses.
 ```clojure
 (map (fn [x] (+ x 2))  '(2 3 1)) ;; results in the list (4 5 3)
 ```
-Here `filter` uses an anonymous function `fn [x] (>= x 5)` to select all elements of a list that are 5 or larger.
+Here `filter` uses an anonymous function `(fn [x] (>= x 5))` to select all elements of a list that are 5 or larger.
 ```clojure
 (filter (fn [x] (>= x 5)) '(5 2 6 7 1 8)) ; results in the list (5 6 7 8)
 ```
 Here `x` is the element of the list, and `y` is the result accumulated so far.
 For instance, in the example below `x` would be the currrent string, and `y` would be the sum of the length of strings encountered up to this point.
-Note that unlike `foldr` in Racket, `reduce` in Clojure traverses the list left-too-right (from the first element to the end).
+Note that unlike `foldr` in Racket, `reduce` in Clojure traverses the list left-to-right (from the first element to the end).
 ```clojure
 (reduce (fn [x y] (+ x (count y))) 0 '("hi" "bye" "hello")) ; results in 10
 ```